Spider-Man: Octo-Girl: Publication

-Spider-Man: Octopus Girl was first announced at the San Diego Comic-Con in 2023, alongside several other Marvel-themed manga adaptations.
+Spider-Man: Octopus Girl was first announced at San Diego Comic-Con in 2023, alongside several other Marvel-themed manga adaptations.
 It began serialization in Japan published by Shōnen Jump+ and was well-received by fans.
 It was later confirmed for an international release as Spider-Man: Octo-Girl, with plans for a wider distribution through platforms like VIZ Media and Marvel Unlimited.

-It premiered its first chapter on June 20, 2023 and its final chapter on January 7, 2025.
+It premiered its first chapter of its first volume on June 20, 2023; while originally announced to be concluding after its third volume ended on January 7, 2025, the series will return for a fourth volume in December 2025.

 Reception

-The manga has received mixed to positive critical reviews.
+The manga has received generally positive critical reviews, deemed a fun and worthy continuation of the storylines from The Superior Spider-Man (2013–2014) and The Superior Spider-Man (2018–2019).